LASER-UMASS/JavaRepair-replication-package/README.md

 ### Artifact Replication Repository for the study on Quality of Automated Program Repair on Real-World Defects

 This repository contains the data and scripts to replicate the results of the paper "Quality of Automated Program Repair on Real-World Defects".

+The JaRFly framework implenentation is availabe at [jarfly.cs.umass.edu](http://jarfly.cs.umass.edu)

-It also contains the pre-computed results and experiment logs for easy reference.
+The repository also contains the pre-computed results and experiment logs for easy reference.

 Please use the following links to access the desired information.